Bit-Wasp/secp256k1-php/README.md

 PHP bindings for https://github.com/bitcoin/secp256k1

+### Requirements
+Only PHP 5.x is supported at the moment - PHP7 will come soon.

-### About
+### About the extension
   - Runs against latest libsecp256k1
-  - Positive tests are present for all currently added functions.
+  - Tests are present for all currently added functions.
 The C library also has it's own tests, with some useful edge case tests, which will be ported soon.
-  - Working on PHP5.x - PHP7 will come soon.
   - This extension only supports deterministic signatures at present.
-  - In fact, no RNG is utilized in this extension - private keys must be generated elsewhere.
+In fact, no RNG is utilized in this extension - private keys must be generated elsewhere.
   - The extension exposes the same raw API of libsecp256k1.
-As such, you must pack() and unpack() all data passed to/from the extension.
+As such, you must ensure you are passing the binary representations of each value.
-  - In keeping with libsecp256k1, this extension returns certain data to the user by writing to a reference, and only returning a code indicating success, or the reason for failure.
+  - In keeping with libsecp256k1, this extension returns certain data to the user by writing to a variable reference, and returning a code indicating the failure/success.

 ### To Install:
 ```